DXB - YYZ

 See more nonstop flights

-Top 5 airlines serving from Dubai to Pearson Intl
+Reviews of the top 5 airlines flying from Dubai to Pearson Intl

 See real verified KAYAK customer reviews for airlines flying from Dubai to Toronto.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.